 William Hillman, Jr., thirty years old and single, worked part-time on John Conrad Noss’s farm in Wexford, in the northern reaches of Allegheny County.
 Noss and his wife cared for their 14-year old granddaughter, Bertha Speigel, whose father, John G. Speigel, had been killed by Thomas Burke during a work-related fight on July 3, 1888.
 Burke was later convicted of voluntary manslaughter and sentenced to seven years in prison.

-Hillman showed interest in the much-younger Speigel, a situation her grandparents disapproved of and intervened to stop.
+Hillman was infatuated with the much-younger and uninterested Speigel, a situation her grandparents disapproved of and intervened to stop.
 When Hillman called for Speigel on March 29, 1898, Bertha’s grandmother informed him that he could no longer see Bertha.
-While Hillman and Speigel talked in the yard later that evening, Hillman drew a gun, shot her three times, and attempted suicide by shooting himself.
-Speigel died the next day.
-Hillman survived.

 Evidence developed that Hillman had purchased the murder weapon the week before the shooting, leading the Allegheny County District Attorney to characterize the killing as “one of the most atrocious murders” in the County’s history and involving “a great deal of preparation and premeditation.”